 One is to stand back, to remain dependent on ‘improved biosecurity’, monitoring and ‘resilience’ (Defra, May 2018, “Tree Health Resilience Strategy”).
 If we do this, millions of trees will die.
 Our most threatened species have no natural resistance to these pathogens and ‘resilience’, the central plank of Defra policy which implies an ability to recover from infection is a dangerous illusion.

-The other is to intervene – treating and saving as many trees as possible and recognising that, faced with invasive pathogens, the only real battleground is within the tree itself.
+The alternative is to intervene – treating and saving as many trees as possible and recognising that, faced with invasive pathogens, the only real battleground is within the tree itself.

 Leading plant physiologist, Dr Glynn Percival, who tested CuPC33 in the Bartlett Biology Lab at Reading University, confirms that Ash dieback and other destructive bacterial and fungal pathogens can be tackled.

-‘It is a fungus and can be treated with a fungicide, as simple as that.
+‘It [Chalara fraxinea] is a fungus and can be treated with a fungicide, as simple as that.
 The results for this new treatment are very positive.
 Although we have yet to carry out field trials, if I were a gambling man I would have no qualms saying that this product used in the right concentration will give control against Ash dieback.’
 Daily Mail 29 May 2013